 Personal Information Protection and Cyber Security

 Long-term commitment to establishing information security systems and adhering to privacy protection laws and regulations to meet the legal requirements of transactions with passengers, peers, and cross-industry cooperation can enhance the competitiveness of the Company in terms of corporate sustainability and investment value.
-Mitigate the risk of information security or personal data breaches to prevent operational disruptions, privacy violations, and regulatory penalties which may damage the Company's reputation and social credibility.
+Information security incidents or personal data breaches may result in operational disruptions, privacy violations, and regulatory penalties, which may lead to damage to customer privacy and the Company’s reputation of trust.

-- Considering business development, the Company formulated and announced the "Information Security Policy", requiring all personnel, business partners and their employees, temporary workers, visitors, etc., to comply with this policy and related management mechanisms, regulations, and procedures.
+- Considering business development, the Company formulated the “Information Security Policy”, all personnel of the company, business related suppliers with its employees, temporary employees, etc., to comply with this policy and related management mechanisms, regulations, and procedures.

 - The information security and privacy protection policies were disclosed on the Company’s official website, allowing data subjects to understand the various protective measures throughout the lifecycle of personal information and the ways in which their rights can be exercised, demonstrating the commitment to maintaining information security and protecting personal information.